Tips For Reducing Closing Costs With a Seller Concession

 The Seller Concession Process

 Let's look at a real-world example of how a selling concession would work for the parties involved.
 You are going to purchase a home for $400,000.
 The seller has agreed that they will pay for 2.5% of your total closing costs.
-In this example, the seller would be paying $10,000 or 2.5% of $400,000.
+In this example, the seller would pay $10,000 or 2.5% of $400,000.

 In this real estate transaction, the final sales price would be $400,000; however, the seller would only be netting $390,000.
 This is called the “net to seller price.”
 The extra $10,000 goes to help the buyer cover closing costs.